Code-Institute-Submissions/Lomasney-Motors/README.md

 **General**
 - _Check alt text appears for all images_
 Hover over images to see if there is clear alt text visible.
-All images were tested and passed
+All images were tested and alt text appears on images.

 - _Button Hover Function: darker colour_
-When any of the buttons on the site including the 'Request a Quote' on the homepage, 'Leave a Review' on the testimonals section, 'Send' button on the contact form should all change to a deeper colour once hovered over.
+When any of the buttons on the site including the 'Request a Quote' on the homepage, 'Leave a Review' on the testimonials section, 'Send' button on the contact form should all change to a deeper colour once hovered over.
 All buttons function as expected and no issues were found.

-- Conducted spell check on README file and text used in 'About'section and 'Meet the Team' sections, all spelling errors were corrected.
+- Conducted spell check on README file and text used in 'About' section and 'Meet the Team' sections, all spelling errors were corrected.

 - Ran code through Autoprefixer and copied code back into css file.